Epistemic Reject Option Prediction: Preliminaries

 \section{Preliminaries}

 In this section, we review existing methods for constructing reject-option predictors, illustrating them with a simple running example.
-We cover standard approaches, including maximum likelihood and Bayesian learning, and show how they apply to reject-option prediction.
-While the material is well established (e.g.,~\cite{Bishop-PRML-2006}), we present it using consistent notation and terminology to provide the necessary context for our novel framework for epistemic reject-option predictors, which builds upon these foundations.
+While the material is well established (e.g.,~\cite{Bishop-PRML-2006}), we present it using consistent notation and terminology to provide the necessary context for our novel framework of epistemic reject-option predictors.